-Spain passes euthanasia law despite conservative opposition
+Spain adopts euthanasia law despite conservative opposition

-MADRID (AP) — Lawmakers voted Thursday to make Spain the seventh country in the world and the fourth in Europe to allow physician-assisted suicide and euthanasia for long-suffering patients of incurable diseases and people with unbearable permanent conditions.
+MADRID (AP) — Lawmakers voted Thursday to make Spain the sixth country in the world, and the fourth in Europe, to allow physician-assisted suicide and euthanasia for long-suffering patients with incurable diseases and for people with unbearable permanent conditions.

 The Spanish parliament’s lower house voted 202-140 with two abstentions on the final passage of the euthanasia bill.
-Legislators from Spain’s left-wing governing coalition and other parties supported it, while conservative and far-right lawmakers voted “no” and vowed to overturn the legislation in the future.
+Legislators from the left-wing governing coalition and other parties supported it, while conservative and far-right lawmakers voted “no” and vowed to overturn the legislation in the future.

 Health Minister Carolina Darias hailed the passing of the bill as an important step “towards the recognition of human rights.”

-Note: This story has been corrected to reflect that Spain is the sixth country in the world, not seventh as previously reported, to allow euthanasia.